dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 configuration part of the type itself.
 As a result, the implementation will avoid virtual dispatch and perform no dynamic allocations.

-<div class="dgv-note">Naturally, our implementation is not intended to be a general-purpose or production-ready
+<div class="dgv-note">Our implementation is not intended to be a general-purpose or production-ready
 password validation library.
 In particular, we will focus exclusively on character-level policies, where each policy defines a property that at least one character in the password must satisfy.
-Rather, the example serves as a vehicle for exploring useful C++ techniques, including policy-based design, concepts, and other modern language features such as <code>template for</code> expansions.
+Rather, the example is meant to showcase useful C++ techniques, including policy-based design, concepts, and other modern language features such as <code>template for</code> expansions.
 </div>